Frequently Asked Questions

 Counselors are not as easy to define due to different states having different credential designations.
 It may be best to look at the letters after their name and plug them into a search engine to find out what they mean.

-I am officially “Kevin Faust, MS, LMHC, LPC, NCC, NATC, CCTP-II” at this moment.
+For instance, Kevin is officially “Kevin Faust, MS, LMHC, LPC, NCC, NATC, CCTP-II” at this moment.

-My credentials explained…
+Kevin’s credentials explained…

 MS = master of science degree